Faculty & Staff Accessibility Resources

 Feel free to browse our site to learn what is expected of students registered with our office, to find out about what accommodations you might see in your classroom, or to learn more about our office and staff.
 If you have any specific questions, please do not hesitate to contact us at 513-792-8625.
 We look forward to working with you.

 Students inform their instructor and Accessibility Resources of their plan to take their accommodated test in Accessibility Resources Testing Area two days in advance, and for finals seven days in advance.
+For important details regarding how to make accommodations, visit the UC Testing Services webpage.

 The National Center on Disability and Access to Education provides helpful resources for creating accessible content.